Child Representation Panel

 Number of files

-Representation of children in high conflict parenting matters is a mandated service pursuant to LAA Governance Agreement and is a priority area for LAA staff offices where LAA has a child representation team of staff lawyers who have training and expertise in representation of children.
+Representation of children in high-conflict parenting matters is a mandated service pursuant to LAA Governance Agreement and is a priority area for LAA staff offices where LAA has a child representation team of staff lawyers who have training and expertise in the representation of children.

 All independent counsel files are sent in priority to the staff offices for acceptance.
 Independent counsel files will be sent to roster panel members when the staff offices have a legal conflict of interest, do not service a geographic location, are at capacity for child representation files or where a roster counsel has a pre-existing relationship with the child client.